 5.27 Applications to the Housing List are assessed to determine the level of housing need of the household and are placed into a banding system.
-During the review process it was felt that the Broadland Council three banded system was too narrow, did not provide transparency for applicants and encouraged a race to the bottom to be allocated a 'High' banded status.
-In this instance a 4 banded model is proposed with only the most urgent allocated a Band One status.
-Figure 3 below details the criteria applicable to each banding and illustrates the refiguring of the current housing list.
-As can be seen, there is a more equal distribution of households based on priority and provides greater transparency to applicants in terms of their position on the list.
+During the review process, it was felt that the South Norfolk five banded system was too complex.
+In this instance a four banded system is proposed.
+The system